sola-studio/.github/profile/README.md

 A structured review of selected pages and flows against WCAG 2.2 AA, with prioritised issues and practical next steps.

-Relevant for EU/UK-facing products preparing for accessibility improvement, remediation planning, or EAA-related review.
+Relevant for products preparing for accessibility improvement, remediation planning, or EAA-related review.

+### Frontend screen design and development support

+Support for internal tools, admin screens, dashboards, UI specifications, and implementation.

+Useful when requirements, UI structure, data flow, and implementation constraints need to be clarified together.

 ### Additional support after delivery